B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 Example

 Writing decimal numbers requires an understanding of the concept of regrouping.
-After regrouping, the number "35 hundredths", corresponds to 3 tenths and 5 hundredths, so we write 3 in the tenths position and 5 in the hundredths position, i.e. 0.35.
+For example, the number "35 hundredths", can be represented as 3 tenths and 5 hundredths after regrouping with 3 in the tenths position and 5 in the hundredths position, which is 0.35.

-This relationship between writing a decimal number and groupings can be understood by exploring decimal numbers using concrete and semi-concrete representations that allow one to experience the groupings.
+This relationship between writing a decimal number and regrouping can best be understood by exploring decimal numbers using concrete and visual (semi-concrete) representations that allow one to experience the regroupings.

 Representations Using Words

 How students learn to read decimal numbers can affect their understanding.
-If they are taught to read the numbers 0.7 and 0.75 by saying "zero point seven" and "zero point seven five," or "0 point 75," the meaning of the number is left out.
+If they are taught to read the numbers 0.7 and 0.75 by saying "zero point seven" and "zero point seven five," or "0 point seventy-five," the meaning of the number is left out.
 This way of reading a decimal number is merely a successive listing of the symbols that make up the number, just as it would be if one were to read the number 123 by saying "1, 2, 3."
 However, insisting on reading these numbers as "7 tenths" and "75 hundredths" emphasizes the meaning of the representation of the number.
-This way of reading decimal numbers gives students the opportunity to visualize the 7 parts of 10 and the 75 parts of 100 and has the added advantage of reminding them of the correspondence between decimal numbers that terminate and the corresponding decimal fractions.
+This way of reading decimal numbers gives students the opportunity to visualize the 7 parts of 10 and the 75 parts of 100 and has the added advantage of reminding them of the corresponding decimal fractions.

 It is important that teachers model this way of reading decimal numbers at all times.
-The numbers 12.34 and 1013.7 are read as "12 and 34 hundredths" and "1013 and 7 tenths" respectively.
-Note that when reading a decimal number, we read the whole number part; then the word "and" (not "point"), which serves as a link between the 2 parts; and the decimal part is read according to the place value of the rightmost digit in the number.
+The numbers 12.34 and 1013.7 are read as "twelve and thirty-four hundredths" and "one thousand thirteen and 7 tenths" respectively.
+Note that when reading a decimal number, we read the whole number part; then the word "and" (not "point"), which serves as a link between the two parts; and the fractional part is read according to the place value of the rightmost digit in the number.

 Note: Some students may confuse the terms ten and tenth or hundred and hundredth when reading because of their phonetic similarity.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 57-69.

 Skill: Comparing and Ordering Decimal Numbers to Hundredths